SgtCoDFish/cncf-toc/proposals/incubation/cert-manager.md

 ### Production Use

-> Document that it is being used successfully in production by at least three independent end users
+> Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.

 cert-manager is used in production by _many_ more than three independent end users.
 Several major cloud native projects including [Istio][IstioCertManager], the [Kubernetes Cluster API][ClusterAPICertManager] and [Knative][KnativeCertManager] either suggest or require that cert-manager be installed.

+Some other prominent examples include:

+- The CNCF project ArgoCD uses cert-manager in its [demo instance][ArgoDemoInstance],
-Walmart uses cert-manager too, and mentioned it in a [Keynote speech they gave][WalmartKeynote].
+- Walmart, who mentioned it in a [Keynote speech they gave][WalmartKeynote],
+- Render, who gave a great talk on cert-manager at [cert-manager Community Day 2020][RenderTalk]

 According to the [companies-table DevStats dashboard][CompaniesTable] over a thousand different companies (plus ~1330 "Independents") have made some kind of contribution (defined as somebody who made a review, comment, commit, created PR or issue) to cert-manager.
 That implies that the floor of cert-manager's reach can be measured in the thousands, but there could be many more users who happily use cert-manager without contributing back or raising GitHub issues.